 - Crows can be identified by their distinctive ‘caw-caw’ sound.
 Considered song birds due to their vast range of melodies, crows have been known to vocalise their feelings in response to hunger or being threatened, for example.

 - Until recently, Carrion crows and Hooded crows were thought to be the same species.
 However, they are different, occupying different parts of Europe and Asia.
 In some areas where territories overlap, interbreeding occurs.
 The Carrion crow can be distinguished from the Hooded crow by it’s all black body compared to the ash-grey body of the Hooded crow.

 - Crows can be distinguished from rooks as they have feathers around their thighs and around the base of their beak.

 - Adult crows can be set apart from juveniles by their black eyes.
 Juveniles have pale blue eyes and duller, more brown plumage compared to an adult crow’s light violet gloss on their body and greenish-blue gloss on their wings.

 - Crows are often described as fearless.
 They will chase eagles which can weigh nine times more than the crow!
 Despite their fearlessness, crows are often still wary of people, who are their biggest predator.

-- The crow can be found across a huge area spanning Europe and Asia and its population is estimated to be between 43 and 204 million and growing.
+- The crow can be found across a huge area spanning Europe and Asia.

 - Crows have been known to perform ‘anting’ where they rub ants all over their feathers or lie near an ant hill allowing the ants to crawl through their feathers.
 It is yet unknown why exactly birds do this.
 Some Suggest the ant act as an insecticide and anting helps control parasites such as feather mites.
 Others argue it is carried out as a method of catching prey – enticing the ants to rid themselves of their poison sacks, allowing the birds to eat them harmlessly.